 This will allow the Bereavement Benefit section that deals with your claim to look into their National Insurance record.
 They can then work out how much, if any, Bereavement Allowance you might get.

-Class 2 NICs are paid by people who are self-employed.
+Class 2 National Insurance contributions are paid by people who are self-employed.
 From the 2015/2016 tax year payment of Class 2 contributions are collected as part of the annual self-assessment tax return for the majority of self-employed people.

 It means that people who are self-employed make an annual once-only payment of Class 2 contributions when completing their self-assessment tax return.
 Bereavement Benefit customers may wish to contact HMRC for advice if their benefit has been reduced due to a deficit in a spouse’s or Civil Partner’s Class 2 contributions.